 Scrape it off before it turns crusty and cements on and you’ll make dishwashing sooo much easier.

 If the food on your plates goes crusty dry before you get a chance to tend to them, soak them for a minute or two in pre-rinse water…

 2. Pre-rinse dishes in a couple of centimetres of water

 Dishes need clean water to get cleaned properly, so it’s a good idea to pre-rinse dishes first.

-Save water by putting some hot water in the sink, just a few centimetres, and give the dishes a rinse in the sink of water, no running tap, maybe with a quick swirl of a dish brush, to scrub off any remaining food.
+Save water by putting a tiny amount of hot water in the sink or basin, just a few centimetres, and give the dishes a swish with the dish brush to scrub off any remaining food.

-This water may get mucky by the end of the rinse, but as this in only the pre-rinse stage, that’s ok.
+This water may get mucky by the end of the rinse, but as this is only the pre-rinse stage, that’s ok.